anlianguzova/BI_project_reticulata/README.md

 ##### rnaSPAdes

 rnaSPAdes (SPAdes v.
 3.15.4) with default options was used.
-The script are available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/RNAspades/run_rnaspades.sh).
+The script is available [here](/Scripts/Host's%20ganglia%20transcriptome%20/Assembly/RNAspades/run_rnaspades.sh).

 ##### Rna-Bloom